PDFTron is now Apryse. Same great products, new name.

 Short invoices don’t require page breaks.
 But you are required to add breaks on longer documents or documents with complex content, such as those with large images and tables, due to browser limits on how big canvases can get. (html2pdf uses a single canvas when creating each page.)

-html2pdf.js is great if you want to create an authentic download experience for your users who want to produce simple PDFs from a webpage.
+html2pdf.js is great at creating an authentic download experience for your users who want to produce simple PDFs from a webpage.

-Client-side implementation of html2pdf.js simplifies due diligence as well if your data is of a sensitive nature (e.g., personal, financial and/or health).
+Client-side implementation of html2pdf.js simplifies due diligence as well, if your data has a sensitive nature (e.g., personal, financial and/or health).

 Serverless PDF generation improves the security, performance, reliability, and scalability of your download experience.